Writing Portfolio 101: How to Impress Clients in 5 Steps

 You’ve got all the components and tools that you need — now it’s time for the assembly!
 Putting things together will be relatively simple when you’re using a host site.
 All you have to do is type in your details, add in the links, and perhaps upload some photos.

 When designing your own website, you can select a ready made theme and start creating pages.
 (Of course, if you’d like to dabble in HTML and customize your site, you can put in some time and be more creative.)
 Ideally, you want to have at least three main components: a landing page for a brief introduction, a portfolio page that showcases your work, and a contact page which provides your email address or a contact form.

-While designing your portfolio, here's what to pay attention to.
+While designing your online writing portfolio, here's what to pay attention to.

 When in doubt, go simple

 Simplicity and concision is the name of the game here.
 What you don’t want to do is overcrowd your portfolio with long excerpts or excessive images.
 Most of the time, a simple hyperlinked headline will be enough to intrigue clients and encourage them to click through.